 Block Nr.
 2 (souvenir sheet Nr.
 2) exists horizontally and vertically ribbed.
 The ribbing can only be seen on the back of the souvenir sheet by holding it into good light.
 Below are the horizontal and vertical ribbed versions:

 Michel values used samples of the souvenir sheet lower than mint ones which is rather ignorant of market realities.
 The editor has observed electronic platforms such as E-Bay of Delcampe and auction catalogues for decades and has observed that mint souvenir sheets outnumber used ones by at least 100:1.
-So, clearly the used version of the souvenir sheet should be worth a multiple of a mint sheet.
+So, clearly the used version of the souvenir sheet should be worth a multiple of a mint sheet unless they are just not collected.
 Virtually all cancellations that can be found are of the First Day variety as seen below.
 The First Day hand stamp was struck in black and, more rarely, in red.

 The paper of the souvenir sheet is always toned but the intensity of this tonality varies as can be seen by the two souvenir sheets below.
 The left one is clearly printed on darker pink paper, while the right one is printed on lighter pink paper.

 While the souvenir sheet was initially issued in 1960 a special commemorative card on thick paper stock was issued on occasion of Ho Chi Minh’s death in 1969.
 On it the souvenir sheet was cancelled with a boxed dedication and a circular cancel that read: Post Office, Time of death: 9:47 am, Day of death: September 3rd, 1969 and the country name “Vietnam”.
 HCM’s actually died on September 2nd, 1969 but since that day coincided with the Independence Day of Vietnam the Government simply decided to “delay” his death to September 3rd.
 This folly was only corrected in the 1980’s (Wikipedia).